Hong Kong Guild of

 continuing professional development per year (not necessarily

 GHP seminars) when renewing their membership each year.
+A lower status might be received if fail to do so.

 - All members must be engaged in regular supervision, either